 - Reduce the consumption of virgin resources (metals, technical plastics).

-- Extend the lifespan of products without functional loss.
+- Extending product lifespan without functional loss.

 Limitations of refurbished equipment: cases where new equipment is still necessary